- Eliminates Ghosting

 Pellicle Beamsplitters - Pellicle beamsplitters are the best choice when dispersion must be kept to a minimum.
 They virtually eliminate multiple reflections commonly associated with thicker glass beamsplitters, thus preventing ghosting.
 In addition, unlike plate beamsplitters, there is a negligible effect on the propagation axis of the transmitted beam with respect to the incident beam.

 Plate Beamsplitters - Thorlabs' plate beamsplitters are optimized for an incidence angle of 45° and feature a dielectric coating on the front surface for long-term stability.
-To help reduce unwanted interference effects (e.g., ghost images) caused by the interaction of light reflected from the front and back surfaces of the optic, a wedge has been added to these beamsplitters.
+To help reduce unwanted interference effects (e.g., ghost images) caused by the interaction of light reflected from the front and back surfaces of the optic, a wedge has been added to the round versions of these beamsplitters.
 Dispersion, ghosting, and shifting of the beam may all be potential problems, however.
 These are the best choice for a general-purpose beamsplitter.
 Thorlabs offers both polarizing and nonpolarizing plate beamsplitters.

 Economy Beamsplitters - These are the most cost effective of all the beamsplitter types.
 Thorlabs' economy beamsplitters, which have an exposed oxide coating on one side and are uncoated on the other side, are designed to have either a 50:50 or 30:70 splitting ratio throughout the visible spectrum (450 - 650 nm) when used with unpolarized light incident at 45°.